 - Finally, cover it with a pressure washer cover.

-That is how you should follow to store the Generac pressure washer to protect it from possible damage.
+That is how you should store the Generac pressure washer to protect it from damage.

 It’s quite essential to follow the steps properly to winterize the pressure washer.

-Otherwise, very likely it is going to cause some trouble when you start reusing it after a long break.
-That’s certainly going to void the warranty too.
+Otherwise, it will likely cause some trouble when you start reusing it after a long break.
+That’s undoubtedly going to void the warranty too.

 If you’ve gone through this write-up already, I’m sure you are quite familiar with the steps to winterize a pressure washer (both gas and electric) at this moment.